apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

   2017-12-10:  The basic NSH configuration is functional at 220MHz with a
     Serial console, timer and LED support.
-Added support for the external SDRAM and for the RAM test utility -- UNTESTED!
+Added support for the external SDRAM and for the RAM test utility.
   2017-12-11:  Fixed an error in board LEDs.
-SDRAM is partially functional
-    but not reliable.
-Added framework for future I2C and SPI flexcomm drivers (mostly empty files for now)
+Added framework for future
+    I2C and SPI flexcomm drivers.
-  2017-12-12:  The SDRAM is now functional passes the commplete RAM test.
+  2017-12-12:  The SDRAM is now functional and passes the commplete RAM
-    Included configurations and logic to add none, portions, or all of the external SDRAM to the system heap.
+    test.
+Added configuration options and logic to add none, portions, or all of the external SDRAM to the system heap.
 Brought in the LPC1788 LCD driver.
 The LPC1788 LCD registers are identical to the LPC54xx (other than a minor clock source setting).
-That port required modifications only for differences in some SYSCON and pin-related settings.
   2017-12-13:  Created the fb configuration for testing the LCD.
-Only
-    minimal testing has been performed.
-As of this writing, there is some framebuffer functionality.
-There are recognizable but corrupted patterns on the LCD.
-There are color formatting problems and some horizontal elongation.
   2017-12-14:  Corrected a misconception about how the video data lines
     were configured.
-Now the LCD appears to be fully functional.
+The LCD now appears to be fully functional.
   2017-12-15:  Added an I2C driver.
-This is the first step on the road
-    to getting support for the capacitive touchscreen on the TFT panel.
-    The I2C driver appears to be functional but is not yet well-tested.
   2017-12-16:  Added support for LPC54xx GPIO interrupts; added button
     support (with interrupts) to the NSH configuration.
 The button test appears to functional functional.
 There are noticeable delays